jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 "Okay.
 Real talk.
 Do you have feelings for him?"

 "Yes," Sophia whispered.
-"So many feelings.
-Too many feelings."
+"Everything.
+All at once.
+I can't stop."

 "And he has feelings for you."